Formosa Expedition

 The Formosa Expedition (美國福爾摩沙遠征 (Bí-kok Hok-nī-mô͘-sa Oán-cheng, Měiguó Fú’ěrmóshā Yuǎnzhēng)), or the Taiwan Expedition of 1867, was a punitive expedition launched by the United States against the Paiwan, an indigenous Taiwanese tribe.
-The expedition was undertaken in retaliation for the Rover incident, in which the Rover, an American bark, was wrecked and its crew massacred by Paiwan warriors in March 1867.
+The expedition was undertaken in retaliation for the Rover incident, in which the Rover, an American bark, was wrecked and its crew killed by Paiwan warriors in March 1867.
 A United States Navy and Marine company landed in southern Taiwan and attempted to advance into the Paiwan village.
 The Paiwan responded with guerrilla warfare, repeatedly ambushing, skirmishing, disengaging and retreating.
 Eventually, the Marines' commander was killed and they retreated to their ship due to fatigue and heat exhaustion, and the Paiwan dispersed and retreated into the jungle.
 The action is regarded as an American failure.

 Background

 On 12 March 1867, the United States merchantman Rover was sailing off Cape Eluanbi, the southernmost point of Taiwan, when she wrecked on an uncharted reef and began drifting out to sea.
 Her crew of over two dozen safely made it ashore but were attacked and killed by the Paiwan.
 The Royal Navy ship HMS Cormorant reached the "Koalut country" on March 26, discovered the fate of the Rover, and informed the American East India Station.
 Squadron commander Rear Admiral Henry H. Bell ordered Commander John C. Febiger in the newly commissioned gunboat USS Ashuelot to proceed from Fuzhou to the island to investigate the incident.

 Upon Febiger's arrival, Qing authorities assured him that the attack was carried out by warriors of a village that did not respect Qing laws.
 Febiger returned and notified Rear Admiral Bell of this.
 The American consul to Xiamen, C. W. Le Gendre, had spent April trying to establish communication with the Paiwan, but they remained hostile.

 At this point, diplomatic pressure proved a failure.
 After a delay of three months and "a good deal of red tapeism in Washington", a punitive expedition was decided on.
 Bell, with the screw sloop-of-war Wyoming and his flagship Hartford, left Shanghai in June for southern Taiwan.